BFM Times

 Why Today’s Internet Needs Fixing

-The current internet model treats users as products.
+The current decentralized internet model treats users as products.
 Users post photos, share updates and create content.
 Still, the platform owns all of it.
 They collect data, sell it to advertisers and profit from their users’ activity.

 In return, these users get nothing except the privilege of using their service.